dsagman/picat/readme_v2.md

 - This is where a *little bit of the magic wears off*.
 Having some sense of your problem and how to search it best does help.
 On the other hand, you can just try all the methods and see which works best.
 - It is not usually clear at the outset which will be the fastest method.
 See pgs 59-61 in the [Picat constraint book](https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf) for an example of trying all the combinations of solve options on a Magic Squares problem.
 - **Regardless, I found the CP version of the problem easier to grok and less CS major than the recursive graph search of the standard knapsack.
 And that's why we're using Picat, right?
 For the magic of letting the computer search.**
+- I used `println` via `report` inside of `solve` to track what's going on because I was having a hard time to get this code to work.
 - As I understand it, Picat does not really support multi-objective optimization with two min/1.
 So I'm not sure how I got this to work!